 Ahluwalia Contracts (India) Limited (hereinafter referred to as "the Holding Company") domiciled in India, having its registered office located at A-177, Okhla Industrial Area, Phase-I, New Delhi-110020, India together with its subsidiaries (collectively referred to as the 'Group') is primarily engaged in the business of civil construction activities.
 The Group has also diversified into developing and operating commercial complex under license arrangement and is also engaged in the real estate trading business.
-The Holding Company has its primary listings on BSE Limited, National Stock Exchange of India Limited (NSE) and Calcutta Stock Exchange Ltd. List of subsidiary companies which are considered in these Consolidated Financial Statements are as under:
+The Holding Company has its primary listings on BSE Limited, National Stock Exchange of India Limited (NSE) and Calcutta Stock Exchange Ltd.

-Name of the Subsidiary Company Country of Percentage of ownership inter-
+List of subsidiary companies which are considered in these Consolidated Financial Statements are as under:

-٠. riamic of the capolalary company ocument, or i oroomago or omnoromp micor i diddinage of difficient interest No. Incorporation est (%) as on March 31, 2021 (%) as on March 31, 2020 1.
+S. Name of the Subsidiary Company Country of Percentage of ownership inter- Percentage of ownership interest No. Incorporation est (%) as on March 31, 2021 (%) as on March 31, 2020 1.
 Dipesh Mining Pvt.
 Ltd. India 100 100 2.
 JiwanJyoti Traders Pvt.
 Ltd. India 100 100 3.
 Paramount Dealcomm Pvt.
 Ltd. India 100 100 4.
 Premsagar Merchants Pvt.
 Ltd. India 100 100 5.
 Splendor Distributors Pvt.
 Ltd. India 100 100